A Window in Time (Part 2): To Lyon

 As the darkness began to penetrate into the streets of Montparnasse, they felt the lassitude of evening seeping in through their skins.
 The effect of the acid was on its downward mellow glide.
 The comfort of a little food and an apartment where they could relax began to call to them.

 Even their young limbs were feeling a bit weak as they set off together again towards the Metro.
-After a miraculous navigation in the Metro, they were back in the Barbes Rochechouart.
+After a miraculous navigation through the underground tunnels, they were back in the Barbes Rochechouart.

 They found a café where they bought some pastries from the case and then some fruit from the corner épicerie open late.
 They climbed wearily to Michel’s apartment where they put on a Bob Dylan record and stretched out his bed, contentedly munching pastries.

 They must have dozed for a while.
-She woke to a pounding somewhere.
+She woke to a pounding noise.
 Michel was up and moving to the door.
 The night was black at the window.

 He’s hurt.
 He’s been stabbed.
 He’s bleeding from his side.”

-The wounded man turned to the two young women groggily and explained in stilted but proper French that the wound was not grave, just painful.
+The wounded man turned to the two young women groggily and explained in accented but proper French that the wound was not grave, just painful.
 He was clearly in shock.
 Michel explained that the second roommate would take the wounded one to a neighbor’s apartment where he would be safe from the gang who had attacked him.
-They would wait until morning, evaluate the knife wound and see if a doctor were necessary.
+They would clean the wound then wait until morning to decide whether a doctor was necessary.

 In case the trouble followed his friend to their apartment, Michel thought it best they all leave.
-They gathered their things and the uneaten pastries and quietly and sleepily left the apartment, taking back streets around the scene of the fight.
+They gathered their things and the uneaten pastries and quietly and sleepily left the apartment, taking backstreets to avoid the scene of the fight.

 It was too early for the Metro.
-Despite their drowsiness, they decided to walk back towards the girls’ pension on the Rue des Ecoles, where the concierge would not open the door for several hours.
+Despite their drowsiness, they decided to take the long walk back towards the girls’ pension on the Rue des Ecoles, where the concierge would not open the door for several hours.

 A glow still lingered through the fatigue as they walked.
 It was mysterious and a bit exciting to be moving through the unfamiliar dark streets back towards the Seine.
 After what seemed a long and rather weary trek, they found themselves on the Rue Rivoli of the Right Bank, passing the back of the grand palaces of the Louvre.